lmfit/uncertainties/doc/user_guide.rst

 >>> wrapped_f = uncertainties.wrap(f)

-The new function :func:`wrapped_f` (optionally) *accepts a number with uncertainty* in place of any float argument of :func:`f` (note that floats contained instead _inside_ arguments of :fund:`f`, like in a list or a NumPy array, _cannot_ be replaced by numbers with uncertainties).
+The new function :func:`wrapped_f` (optionally) *accepts a number with uncertainty* in place of any float *argument* of :func:`f` (note that floats contained instead *inside* arguments of :func:`f`, like in a list or a NumPy array, *cannot* be replaced by numbers with uncertainties).
 :func:`wrapped_f` returns the same values as :func:`f`, but with uncertainties.